3D printing is more popular than ever. It’s a fun way to improve your DIY skills, and it can even help you make money.

 Apple AirTag Collar by Asphalt3D

-Making and selling 3D printed prototypes is a smart way to earn money.
-Entrepreneurs, designers, and manufacturers in tech, fashion, and consumer goods need fast, affordable models to test ideas or showcase new products.
+Entrepreneurs, designers, and manufacturers across tech, fashion, and consumer goods need fast, affordable prototypes to test concepts or pitch to investors.

 21. Replacement Parts and Accessories